 Free marketing offers: Some cheap web hosting companies like HostGator gives you AdWords and Bing credits worth $100 that you can use to promote your online business.

-You never when you’re going to need technical support for your web hosting server.
-As your visitors expect your site to be up around the clock, you need to ensure that your hosting provider offers 24/7 support with your hosting plan.
+You never know when you’re going to need technical support for your web hosting server.
+As your visitors expect your site to be up around the clock, you’ll need to ensure that your hosting provider offers 24/7 support with your hosting plan.

-A few things you need to consider are:
+A few things you’ll need to consider are:

 - Response time: Understand the average response time and the average time it takes to get your support request resolved.

 - Documentation: Having an extensive documentation is compulsory.
-With a great knowledge base, you don’t have to waste your time on live chat because in most cases, you can get it sorted out on your own.
+With a great knowledge base, you don’t have to waste your time on live chat because, in most cases, you can get issues sorted out on your own.

-Having helped thousands of users to set up a website, we’ve found that people used to ask the same sort of questions again and again.
+Having helped thousands of users to set up their websites, we’ve found that people ask the same questions again and again.
 This is why we’ve compiled a list of frequently asked questions, so you can find the best cheap hosting service for your site.

-Shared hosting is the cheapest hosting option available that comes with all the essential features you’ll need to get your website up and running.
+Shared hosting is the cheapest hosting option available and comes with all the essential features you’ll need to get your website up and running.

 Is shared hosting safe?